pcmarts/Collab-Room-Telegram-App/docs/matches/README.md

 - **Note Field in Match Data**: The match data structure now includes an optional note field from the original swipe
 - **Note Display in Match Details**: When viewing match details, any personalized note sent with the original request is displayed
 - **Consistent Formatting**: Notes are displayed with consistent styling across the application
-- **Data Persistence**: Notes are copied from swipes to matches to ensure they remain accessible
+- **Data Persistence**: Notes are retrieved from swipes table to ensure they remain accessible

 ### Technical Implementation